-Mural owns or has rights to use the trademarks, service marks and trade names that it uses in conjunction with the operation of its business, including , which may be registered or trademarked in the U.S. and other jurisdictions.
+Upon completion of the separation, Mural will own or have rights to use the trademarks, service marks and trade names that it uses in conjunction with the operation of its business, including MURAL, MURAL ONCOLOGY and PICASSO, which may be registered or trademarked in the U.S. and other jurisdictions.
 Mural's rights to its trademarks may be limited to select markets.
 Each trademark, trade name or service mark of any other company appearing in this information statement is, to Mural's knowledge, owned by such other company.